csye6225-002769231/webapp/README.md

 ## Project Overview

-This is a Assignment RestAPI which lets its users to CRUD on Assignments.
+This is a Assignment RESTApi which lets its users to CRUD on Assignments.

 ## Prerequisites